pkutaj/pkutaj.github.io/_posts/2020-01-12-JS-DOM-Global-SML.md

 ---
 layout: post
-title: JS > global, SML, DOM
+title: JavaScript > global, SML, DOM
 ---
 ## the case
 the question is, how to conceptualize the global scope within JS / browser environment with the creation of the essential method of programming (SML, i.e. Select, Manipulate, Listen).
 And what is the role of Document Object Model ?